mushishi78/jekyll-video/_videos/2015-08-20-honey-extraction.md

 ---
-id: RtBU14fZHJM
 title: Honey Extraction
+youtube_id: RtBU14fZHJM
+date: 2015-08-20
 tags: [Honey, Comb, Interview]
-date: 2015-08-20
 ---
 One of the criticisms and downsides of not using foundation is the difficulty in extracting the honey without destroying the comb.
 I decided to see how well my comb holds up in a radial extractor.
 Will it explode?